-ARTICLE I. STATUTORY AUTHORIZATION, FINDINGS OF FACT, PURPOSE AND OBJECTIVES
+CHAPTER 9.
+STATUTORY AUTHORIZATION, FINDINGS OF FACT, PURPOSE AND OBJECTIVES

-Section A. Statutory Authorization
+18-901.
+Statutory Authorization

-The Legislature of the State of Tennessee has in Sections 13-7-201 through 13-7-210, Tennessee Code Annotated delegated the responsibility to local governmental units to adopt regulations designed to promote the public health, safety, and general welfare of its citizenry.
-Therefore, the Town of Spring City, Tennessee, Mayor and Commissioners, do ordain as follows:
+The Legislature of the State of Tennessee has in Tennessee Code Annotated Section 6-19-101 delegated the responsibility to units of local government to adopt regulations designed to promote the public health, safety, and general welfare of its citizenry.
+Therefore, the Town of Signal Mountain, Tennessee, Mayor and Town Council do ordain as follows:

-Section B. Findings of Fact
+18-902.
+Findings of Fact

-- 1. The Town of Spring City, Tennessee, Mayor and its Legislative Body wishes to maintain eligibility in the National Flood Insurance Program (NFIP) and in order to do so must meet the NFIP regulations found in Title 44 of the Code of Federal Regulations (CFR), Ch.
-1, Section 60.3. - 2.
-Areas of the Town of Spring City, Tennessee are subject to periodic inundation which could result in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief, and impairment of the tax base, all of which adversely affect the public health, safety and general welfare. - 3.
-Flood losses are caused by the cumulative effect of obstructions in floodplains, causing increases in flood heights and velocities; by uses in flood hazard areas which are vulnerable to floods; or construction which is inadequately elevated, floodproofed, or otherwise unprotected from flood damages.
+- A. The Town of Signal Mountain, Tennessee, Mayor and its Legislative Body wishes to maintain eligibility in the National Flood Insurance Program (NFIP) and in order to do so must meet the NFIP regulations found in Title 44 of the Code of Federal Regulations (CFR), Ch.
+1, Section 60.3. - B. Areas of the Town of Signal Mountain, Tennessee are subject to periodic inundation which could result in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief, and impairment of the tax base, all of which adversely affect the public health, safety and general welfare.

+C. Flood losses are caused by the cumulative effect of obstructions in floodplains, causing increases in flood heights and velocities; by uses in flood hazard areas which are vulnerable to floods; or construction which is inadequately elevated, floodproofed, or otherwise unprotected from flood damages.

-Section C. Statement of Purpose
+18-903.
+Statement of Purpose